nordeim/SG-Bookkeeper_v2/Technical_Design_Specification_Document (previous).md

 This version specifically details major new features and enhancements:
 *   **Multi-Currency Accounting**: Full implementation of foreign currency transaction handling, including the calculation and automated posting of realized foreign exchange gains and losses at the time of payment.
 *   **Withholding Tax (WHT) Management**: A complete workflow for applying WHT on vendor payments, including automated liability tracking through the journal.
+*   **Unrealized Forex Revaluation**: A period-end procedure to calculate and post reversing journal entries for unrealized gains/losses on open foreign currency balances.
 *   **Cash Flow Statement Reporting**: A new, comprehensive Statement of Cash Flows generated using the indirect method, supported by a new account-tagging system.

-These features build upon the previously implemented multi-company architecture, advanced bank reconciliation module, and interactive KPI dashboard.
+*   **Enhanced User Experience**: Introduction of a `QWizard` for a more intuitive "New Company" creation process.

+This document serves as a comprehensive guide for ongoing development, feature enhancement, testing, and maintenance, ensuring architectural integrity is preserved as the application evolves.

 ### 1.2 Scope
 This TDS covers the following aspects of the SG Bookkeeper application:
--   **System Architecture**: The layered architecture and its support for advanced accounting workflows like multi-currency and WHT.
+-   System Architecture: The layered architecture, asynchronous processing model, and core design patterns.
--   **Database Schema**: Details and organization as defined in `scripts/schema.sql` (v1.0.7), including the new `cash_flow_category` field in the `accounts` table and new system accounts.
+-   Database Schema: Details and organization as defined in `scripts/schema.sql` (v1.0.7), including tables, views, custom functions, and triggers.
--   **Key UI Implementation Patterns**: Changes to the `PaymentDialog` and `AccountDialog` to support the new features.
--   **Core Business Logic**: Detailed explanation of the logic within `PaymentManager` for handling Forex and WHT, and the new `FinancialStatementGenerator` logic for the Cash Flow Statement.
--   **Data Models & DTOs**: Structure and purpose of updated ORM models and Pydantic DTOs.
+-   Key UI Implementation Patterns: `PySide6` interactions with the asynchronous backend, DTO usage, and the structure of key UI components like `MainWindow`, module widgets, and dialogs.
+-   Core Business Logic: Component structures and interactions for all implemented modules, with a deep dive into the new `ForexManager` and the enhanced `PaymentManager`.
+-   Data Models (SQLAlchemy ORM) and Data Transfer Objects (Pydantic DTOs).
--   **Security Implementation**: Authentication, Role-Based Access Control (RBAC), and audit mechanisms.
+-   Security Implementation: Authentication, Role-Based Access Control (RBAC), and comprehensive audit mechanisms.
+-   Deployment and Initialization procedures.

 ### 1.3 Intended Audience
 -   **Software Developers**: For implementation, feature development, and understanding system design.